Meet Melisa

 Our Little One

-Our journey started 12 years ago shortly after we welcomed our second child.
-We just had our second child and observed her eyes moving side to side and never stopped.
-At her 2 month check up we addressed this concern with our pediatrician.
+Our journey started shortly after we welcomed our second child.
+Not long after she was born, we observed her eyes moving side to side and it never stopped.
+At her 2-month check-up, we addressed this concern with our pediatrician.
 We were referred to a local ophthalmologist who was unable to diagnose her but made a referral for a pediatric ophthalmologist.
-While we didn’t have to wait too long before heading down to that appointment.
+We didn’t have to wait too long before heading down to that appointment.

 The pediatric ophthalmologist entered the room and stated she has ocular albinism before really examining her.
-Our older son who wasn’t at the appointment was also suspected of also having ocular albinism and would need to be seen at the next appointment in 6 months.
-While she was only 3 months old and completely overwhelmed and unsure of what our next steps were supposed to be.
+Our older son who wasn’t at the appointment was suspected of also having ocular albinism and would need to be seen at the next appointment in 6 months.
+She was only 3 months old and we were completely overwhelmed and unsure of what our next steps were supposed to be.

 Next Chapter Professionally

-During this time as she transitioned to kindergarten, I began my journey to support children and families as a Developmental Therapist in early intervention.
-I was able to go back to school to complete a TVI program to allow me to serve children who were blind or have low vision in their homes.
+During this time, as she transitioned to kindergarten, I began my journey to support children and families as a Developmental Therapist in early intervention.
+I was able to go back to school to complete a TVI program that would allow me to serve children who were blind or have low vision in their homes.
 I was happy to provide support and personal experiences for families that I wish I would have had when our daughter was younger.

 Eye Am is Born

 Eye Am was started as a subscription box to support children 3 to 6 years old.
 The boxes provided books, sensory bin activities, a tactile craft activity and Expanded Core Curriculum activities to use with the book.
-This lead to beginning to write short books and adding images cut out using a cricut.
-While I was aware this was a very time consuming process the feedback from families was encouraging.
+This began the beginning of writing short books and adding images cut out using a Cricut.
+While I was aware this was a very time-consuming process, the feedback from families was encouraging.